kjloo/codenames/README.md

    cp .env.template .env
    ```
 2. ## Settings
-   - GAME_MODE
+   Update the `.env` file for custom game modes.
-     Change the `GAME_MODE` between "custom" and "random".
+   - GAME_MODE: Change the `GAME_MODE` between "custom" and "random".
 For randomly generated images from the internet, choose "random".
 For local images choose "custom".
-   - IMAGE_DIR
-     Specify where to pull the local custom images from.
+   - IMAGE_DIR: Specify where to pull the local custom images from.

 ## Running the app in docker